Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

 \item{{\it Secondary reconnection phase}: This is the final phase of wake vortex evolution, during which the vortex loops interconnect.
-It begins approximately at 140 ms and continues until the end.
-We first discuss the vortex transformation that occurs in the backside wake, followed by that in the sideways wake.
-At the beginning of this phase, in the backside wake, both triangular vortex loops move closer and eventually connect at the corner locations of their bases, forming what we refer to as the secondary reconnection zone, $R_{Z|2}$, as shown in figure \ref{fig:C_3D_IsoVort_Stat}(e).
-There are two $R_{Z|2}$ zones: one at the top corner of the interconnected bases and one at the bottom.
-However, for clarity, only the top $R_{Z|2}$ is identified in this figure.
-In these reconnection zones, similar to $R_{Z|1}$, a bridge portion develops, with its vorticity oriented perpendicular to the direction of the interconnecting vortex tubes, as highlighted in green in the figure.
+It begins at approximately 140 ms ($t/t_c \approx 1.8$) and continues until the end.
+At the beginning of this phase, on the trailing-edge side of the wake, the two triangular vortex loops move closer and eventually connect at the corner locations of their bases, forming what we refer to as the secondary reconnection zone, $R_{Z|2}$, as shown for the top corner in figure \ref{fig:C_3D_IsoVort_Stat}(e).
+A similar reconnection zone also forms at the bottom corner, not shown.
 Once the secondary reconnection forms, the portions of the thin stopping vortex filaments initially located at the bases of the triangular loops come into close contact and undergo annihilation.
 Such merging of two triangular vortex loops into a single loop was previously observed in the stationary clapping plates study by Kim {\it et al.}\cite{Kim13}, where they used three-dimensional PIV.
-Note that in figure \ref{fig:C_3D_IsoVort_Stat}(e), a discontinuity appears near the apex of the triangular loop, which is a rendering issue in the iso-surface.
-The iso-surface is plotted at a vorticity value of 130 $\text{s}^{-1}$, but around the secondary reconnection timing, the vorticity in the apex region momentarily spreads over a larger area, dropping below 130 $ \text{s}^{-1}$, which manifests as the observed discontinuity.
-Subsequently, the vorticity reconcentrates in the apex region and the discontinuity disappears (see vortex structure at 185 ms in Movie1).
-Around this time, the highly curved portions at the apex of both triangular loops rapidly approach each other due to their higher self-induced velocity.
+Eventually, the highly curved portions at the apex of both triangular loops rapidly approach each other due to their higher self-induced velocity.
 This transformation ultimately develops a vortex structure resembling three interconnected ringlets, identified by white dashed lines superimposed on the vortex structure in figure \ref{fig:C_3D_IsoVort_Stat}(g).
 A similar three-ringlet structure was observed around 200 ms in our previous experimental study on the clapping body, where a 3D representation of the imagined vortex structure was provided (see figure 15(b) in Mahulkar and Arakeri\cite{Mahulkar24}).
-This approximate 3D structure reasonably matches the accurate vortex structure obtained in the present computations.
-In contrast to the complex transformation in the backside wake, the sideways wake shows a simpler transformation.
-At the beginning of this phase, the "$\Omega$"-shaped horseshoe vortex filament in the sideways wake reconnects in the region $R_{Z|2}$ near the trailing edge, where the filaments were initially in close contact (see figure \ref{fig:C_3D_IsoVort_Stat}(e)).
+In contrast to the complex transformation in the wake on the trailing-edge side, the sideways wake shows a simpler transformation.
+At the beginning of this phase, the $\Omega$-shaped horseshoe vortex filament in the sideways wake reconnects in the region $R_{Z|2}$ near the trailing edge, where the filaments were initially in close contact (see figure \ref{fig:C_3D_IsoVort_Stat}(e)).
 After this reconnection, one elliptical ringlet emerges from the initial horseshoe vortex in each of the top and bottom side wakes.
-Subsequently, these ringlets travel and enter the coarse background mesh, where the resolution is insufficient to capture their further evolution.
+Subsequently, these ringlets enter the coarse background mesh, where the resolution is insufficient to capture their further evolution.
 As a result, the ringlets appear as disconnected vorticity patches (see figure \ref{fig:C_3D_IsoVort_Stat}(g)).
-So far, we have discussed the formation of three ringlets in the backside wake and two independent ringlets in the sideways wake.
-As soon as the ringlets form, they convect away from the body due to their self-induced velocity.
-Interestingly, these ringlets in the backside and sideways wakes remain connected through highly stretched starting vortex filaments, oriented tangentially to the corners of the trailing edges.
-This completes the discussion of the two-stage reconnection process.}
+These ringlets convect away from the body due to their self-induced velocity, while the sideways ringlets remain connected to the trailing-edge-side ringlets through highly stretched starting vortex filaments.} \end{enumerate}